-While those are some important brand assets, there are a few more branding elements you should lock in before you get too far down the road.
+While those are some important brand assets, there are a just few more branding elements you should lock in before you get too far down the road.
+That is, if you’d like to create a memorable, authentic brand that 100% represents what you’re all about.

 You can, of course, add and adjust some things as you go.
-But, there are a few key things you should sort out how to make sure your branding stays consistent and connects you with the right customers (without turning you into a DIY branding disaster).
+But, there are a few key things you should sort out how to make sure your branding stays consistent and connects you with the right customers.

 What Are Branding Elements?